Freya-LR/CS6601-A0/README.md

 git clone https://github.gatech.edu/omscs6601/assignment_0.git
 ```

-Then come back to this README to continue with further setup.
+NOTE: For the rest of your assignments you will be assigned a private repository for each assignment.
+Beginning with assignment 1 you must upload
+your completed assignment to that repository.
+You may still use a gatech repository as outlined in this assignment, however it does not
+satisfy the requirement for storing your completed assignments in the private assigned assignment repository.

 <a name="fork-instructions"/></a>
 ## Instructions to create a private forked repository for assignments

-The assignments you would be working on throughout this semester will potentially require multiple revisions.
+The assignments you will be working on throughout this semester will potentially require multiple revisions.
 A good way to track these revisions is by using your own private repo to backup your assignments at various stages of completion.
 Please remember that your assignment repository should be private and only accessible to yourself so that you do not accidentally violate the OSI policy.<br>

 You can use the following steps to create a private repository for assignment 0.
 Please replace the A0 url with the future assignments' URL to repeat this for the future assignments.<br>